powellcenter-soilcarbon/soilcarbon/README.md

 If you are still having trouble passing the quality control test, send an email to Grey Monroe (greymonroe @ gmail.com) with a description of your problem, along with the data file and quality control report.

+# Features available in development version
+* Soilcarbon will not require most recent version of R

-# Features for next update
+# Features to add for next update
 * Soilcarbon will not require most recent version of R
 * add soilcarbonWorkbench() to launch shiny app
 * change requirement that users remove description rows from data templates to submit